zzyzek/sandbox/notes/POMS-Future-Research.md

     the whole interior is obstinate but homogeneous
   - wherever we have obstinate regions, we have to tread carefully as a bad choice early on will have far reaching consequences that we need to unwind from
-  - homogenous regions mean we pretty much have free reign inside them (locally)
+  - homogeneous regions mean we pretty much have free reign inside them (locally)

 ---